mtl-lan/IoTDataflow_v.1.2.0/readme.md

-# IoT Project: E-Coating Streaming Data Pipeline simulator
+# IoT Project: E-Coating Streaming Data Pipeline Simulator

 ## Data source
 Data we used in this project is E-coating ultrafiltration maintenance dataset from [kaggle](https://www.kaggle.com/boyangs444/process-data-for-predictive-maintenance).